passandscore/solidity-challenges/Challenges/New_Challenge/README.md

 ## Problem Statement

-The randomness in this contract that chooses the winner is too deterministic.
+Ensure secure randomness in this lottery contract.

 **Task**:
 - Using an outside source like an oracle, create a Solidity contract that uses a better randomness function.